oertels/cmsplugin_subpages/README.md

 cmsplugin_subpages
 ==================
 Passes children of current page to template.
-It's possible then to create e.g. distribution pages
+It's possible then to create e.g. distribution pages.
+Sponsored by Webrunners GmbH (webrunners.de)

 # Installation